qmetry/qaf/pages/latest/bdd/scenario_meta_data.md

 ```

 ### Example Gherkin:
 In Gherkin meta-data declaration starts with `@` followed by value.
-Gherkin syntax supports only groups.
+Gherkin syntax supports only groups which is called as tags in gherkin.

 ```